muhammadazzazy/udemate/README.md

   - [x] InventHigh

 - [x] Prevent GUI driver from starting when no new Udemy links are available
+- [x] Fix enrollment issues in Udemy bot by checking string patterns in the current URL
 - [ ] Automatically detect the browser major version
-- [ ] Fix false-negative enrollment status in Udemy bot
 - [ ] Package Udemate and publish to PyPI

 See the [open issues](https://github.com/muhammadazzazy/udemate/issues) for a full list of proposed features (and known issues).